HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FCCAnalysesProblemsAndSolutions.md

 and `reco` to `ReconstructedParticles`.

-## Navigation through the history of the MonteCarloParticles
+## Navigation through the history of the MC particles

 To retrieve the **daughters** of a Monte-Carlo particle (in the `Particle` collection), one should use the collection of references to daughters